finos/rune-dsl/documentation/rosetta-modelling-component.md

 Annotations are defined in the same way as other model components.
 The definition of an annotation starts with the `annotation` keyword, followed by the annotation name.
 A colon `:` punctuation introduces the rest of the definition, starting with a plain-text description of the annotation.

-Annotation names must be unique across a model.
-The Rosetta DSL naming convention is to use a (lower) camelCase.

-It is possible to associate attributes to an annotation (see [metadata](#meta-data-and-reference) example), even though some annotations may not require any further attribute.
-For instance:

 <a id='roottype-label'></a>

 ``` Haskell